Nobody expects you to be an HVAC service technician…

-Make sure you have components that match-up well with each other.
-If not, the system will not work as efficiently as possible, so work with a professional to ensure that all of a systems components fit.
+Make sure you have components that match up well with each other.
+If not, the system will not work as efficiently as possible, so work with a professional to ensure that all of the components of a system fit.

 - Proper installation.

 Remember: a heating and air conditioning system will always cost you more to own than to buy, and the money you spend over the life of the system will be far more than the initial purchase price.
 But having some knowledge at your fingertips will help minimize that cost.
-If youd like to learn more SEER ratings, HSPF ratings, AFUE ratings, BTU or just about how 72 Degrees can help make your home more comfortable, energy efficient and cost-effective contact us.
-Were here for you no matter what time of year it is.
+If you’d like to learn more about SEER ratings, HSPF ratings, AFUE ratings, BTU, or just about how 72 Degrees Heating & Air Conditioning can help make your home more comfortable, energy-efficient, and cost-effective contact us.
+We’re here for you no matter what time of year it is.